News

 TOWN OF TRENTON NOTICE

-All other tax rates will remain unchanged from the previous fiscal as follows:
+After careful consideration by Council, we have approved the Town’s tax rates to remain unchanged from the previous fiscal as follows:

 • Residential & Resource property tax rate to stay at $2.04 per $100 of assessment